Takifugu rubripes: Toxicity

 As some other pufferfish, some organs of the Japanese puffer contain tetrodotoxin and are highly toxic.
 The toxin is highly concentrated in liver and ovaries, slightly present in the intestines and flesh, and absent from skin and testes.

 Conservation

-The Japanese puffer is classified as Near Threatened by the IUCN.
+The Japanese puffer is classified as a Near Threatened by the IUCN.
 It is one of the most valuable commercial fishes in Japan, and although current catches (101 tonnes / year in 2004, down from a peak of 2,000 tonnes in 1987) are small compared to those of many other commercial species such as sardines and anchovy, they appear to be unsustainable and prevent the recovery of the species from earlier over-exploitation.
 Gear restrictions (most catches occur by longline fishing) and adjustments of fishery seasons to protect juveniles have been recommended to aid recovery.
 The species is extensively raised in aquaculture.